-Step 5 Prepare your summary research protocol and data extraction request and submit these to the NDAU Steering Board
+Step 5 Prepare your summary research protocol and data extraction request and submit there to the steering board

-- The NDAU Steering Board is not a peer review committee but considers proposals at an early stage to be certain that the research question can be answered using the NNRD
+- The Steering Board is not a peer review committee but is happy to consider proposals at an early stage to be certain that the research question can be answered using the NNRD

 Step 6 Obtain all regulatory approvals

-- If the proposal is approved by the NDAU Steering Board, obtain the necessary regulatory permissions
+- If the proposal is approved by the Steering Board, obtain the necessary regulatory permissions

 - All research projects involving the NNRD require National Research Ethics Committee approval